Having Equity Resources and Opportunities Equal Success (HEROES)

 Students have the opportunity to interact with engineers and review manufacturing processes and expand their exposure to work place challenges requiring problem solving and application of engineering principles.

-The North Georgia Technical College Student Leadership Council represents the student body and consists of students recommended by the faculty from each diploma and/or degree program.
-Each year the Student Leadership Council members elect to sponsor various events.
+The North Georgia Technical College Student Government Association represents the student body and consists of students recommended by the faculty from each diploma and/or degree program.
+Each year the Student Government Association members elect to sponsor various events.
 Any student interested in holding office should contact his/her program advisor or department head.